jpehman/webauthn-guide/Readme.md

 HTTPS connections are required for all parts of both ceremonies.
 You will not be able to test devices without a trusted certificate.

-You can get around that a little using localhost and a Chrome based browser (which has built WebAuthn testing tools).
+You can get around that a little using localhost and a Chrome based browser (which has built-in WebAuthn testing tools).
 However, you may need to use a proxy DNS like NextDNS to test on handheld devices.

 ## <a id="importantLinks"></a> Important Links
 - The Specification: [https://www.w3.org/TR/webauthn/](https://www.w3.org/TR/webauthn/#sctn-intro)